Kumaezenjae/DRGMod_TeamStatus/README.md

 ***
 ### Summary

-This QoL verified DRG mod improves the game's user-interface in regard to team-related or communication-related aspects.
+This client-side QoL verified DRG mod improves the game's user-interface in regard to team-related or communication-related aspects.
 It adds more noticable chat alert tones and an on-screen widget that consolidates team status information.
 It has ModHub settings pages for configuring various parts of the widget.

-This mod is personal to you only and does not impact the experience of other members in the lobby, whether you are the host or client.
+Now updated for Season-2 U36 Experimental Release.
 ***
 ### Chat Alert Tones
 * Enable & disable without reloading